-Of all the planets, Mars is our closest relation in terms of makeup (not distance), but that's not saying much.
-And it certainly doesn't mean that the red soil is hospitable.
-The atmosphere of Mars differs from the Earth's in many ways, and most of them don't bode well for humans living there.
+Of all the planets, Mars is our closest relation in terms of makeup (not distance -- Venus is closer), but that's not saying much.
+And it certainly doesn't mean that it is hospitable.
+The atmosphere of Mars differs from Earth's in many ways, and most of them don't bode well for humans living there.

 - It's composed mostly of carbon dioxide (95.3 percent compared to less than 1 percent on Earth).

 - Mars has much less nitrogen (2.7 percent compared to 78 percent on Earth).

 - It has very little oxygen (0.13 percent compared to 21 percent on Earth).

 - The red planet's atmosphere is only 0.03 percent water vapor, compared to Earth, where it makes up around 1 percent.